 Moreover, it is not the case that the new law would, per the article’s claim, “allow a sex offender who lures a minor with the intent to commit a felony (i.e., a sex act) the ability to escape registering as a sex offender as long as the offender is within 10 years of age of the minor.”

-The proposed law doesn’t allow anyone to “escape” registering.
+The law doesn’t allow anyone to “escape” registering.
 Rather, it allows people found guilty of unforced oral or anal intercourse with a minor 14 or older, if there is no more than 10 years’ age difference between them, to apply to the court for the same discretionary relief from mandated sex-offender registration that is already afforded to those found guilty of vaginal intercourse with a minor.
-That is to say, a court would decide whether the offender must register, based on the facts of the case.
+That is to say, a court will decide whether the offender must register, based on the facts of the case.

 Also, according to Ruiz-Cornejo, “luring a minor” for purposes of sex is not one of the crimes covered in the bill.
 “Senate Bill 145 does not protect anyone from luring children (under 14 years old) or teenagers (above 15 years old) with the intent to commit sexual assault,” he told us.
 “Luring a minor is treated differently and does not fall under the consensual relationships this bill is addressing.”
-We asked Ruiz-Cornejo for further clarification on this, given that the text of the bill does state that it applies to Section 288.3 of the Penal Code, which addresses contacting a minor with intent to commit a felony (including certain sex offenses), but he didn’r elaborate.
+We asked Ruiz-Cornejo for further clarification on this, given that the text of the bill did state that it applies to Section 288.3 of the Penal Code, which addresses contacting a minor with intent to commit a felony (including certain sex offenses), but he didn’t elaborate.

 We followed up with Los Angeles County Deputy District Attorney Dan Felizzatto, who confirmed what Ruiz-Cornejo told us and explained that when a defendant is prosecuted for luring a minor (including children under 14) “they would be charged with [Penal Code] Section 272 because that is the luring section.”
 Conviction under Section 272 requires mandatory sex offender registration if it involves lewd or lascivious conduct (with no provision for discretionary relief).
 Additional charges are often filed in such cases, which could include, for example, a violation of Section 288.3 (contacting a minor with intent to commit a felony) or any substantive sex offense that would be appropriate, but any discretionary relief from mandatory registry provided for under Section 288.3 would not apply to the luring charge under Section 272.

-Nothing in SB-145 would preclude a district attorney from filing a case in such a way as to prevent an individual who commits a sex offense against a minor under 14 from taking advantage of the discretionary relief provision, Felizzatto said.
+Nothing in SB-145 precludes a district attorney from filing a case in such a way as to prevent an individual who commits a sex offense against a minor under 14 from taking advantage of the discretionary relief provision, Felizzatto said.
 “Those types of sex offenders are predatory and would not benefit from the changes in SB-145.”

 Given that the second quoted paragraph of the Washington Pundit piece references “existing law which already excludes lewd acts with children under 14,” the paragraph that follows contains a blatant falsehood, citing the example of “a 22-year-old luring a 12-year-old” to show how the proposed legislation supposedly “shields” child predators.